-Burns are usually caused by radiation, heat, chemicals, electricity or sunlight.
+Burns are usually due to radiation, heat, chemicals, electricity or sunlight.
 The resulting damage may be classified into three categories namely first, second and third degree burns.
 These all require different Burns first aid approaches.
 Burns first aid involves recognizing the severity and knowing how to treat the area accordingly.

 First degree burns are usually painful, red and swollen.
 They also turn white upon the application of pressure and will often peel and flake after a couple of days.
-These are normally treated by first soaking in cold water and using a topical ointment like Aloe Vera.
+Treat these by first soaking in cold water and using a topical ointment like Aloe Vera.
 One can also take over-the-counter pain killers to ease the discomfort.
-If the area is larger than 3 inches wide or is in the feet, face, or genitals, one is advised to seek medical attention.
+If the area is larger than 3 inches wide or is in the feet, face, or genitals, seek medical attention.
 Such injuries usually heal in a matter of days.

-Second degree burns are characterized by swelling, severe pain and splotchy skin accompanied by large blisters.
-These kinds of burns are normally treated by soaking in cool water for about 15 minutes.
-If the affected area is not big, place a wet, cool towel to lower the temperature.
-Antibiotic ointment/cream can also be prescribed by a physician.
+These burns cause swelling, severe pain and splotchy skin with large blisters.
+Treat these kinds of burns by soaking in cool water for about 15 minutes.
+If the area is not big, place a wet, cool towel to lower the temperature.
+Use an antibiotic ointment/cream that the doctor prescribes.

 The burn should then be covered using a nonstick dry gauze during the burns first aid.
 This should be changed everyday after washing the area gently.
 If any symptoms of infection appear, see a doctor immediately.
 This injury could take several weeks to heal.
 However, one should seek medical attention for large second degree burns.

 Third degree burns usually damage all skin layers and have a charred/white appearance.
 Due to the extensive nerve damage to the skin, the burn may be painless.
 Such severe injuries require immediate medical attention.
 Don’t soak or try to remove garments stuck to the skin.
 You can apply a clean bandage to the area till you arrive at the hospital.